 - Fine lines and wrinkles?
 Use products containing retinol and hyaluronic acid.
 Retinol is one of the most important ingredients for anti-aging because it promotes healthy cell turnover and turns back the clock.
 Hyaluronic acid is great for instantly plumping fine lines and wrinkles.

 - Acne?
 There are many effective ingredients to target acne, like sulfur, benzoyl peroxide, tea tree oil and salicylic acid.
 Test these different active ingredients on your skin and see what works best for you.
 Look for products that deliver these active ingredients without over drying skin.
 It’s so important not to strip skin of oil, because it will over-compensate and become off balanced by producing excess oil.

 - Dark spots?
 Ingredients like vitamin C, licorice root extract and kojic acid can help even the appearance of dark spots, but the most effective ingredient for treating pigment is hydroquinone.
 Hydroquinone bleaches the skin by stopping melanin production.
 Prevention is also key!
 The best thing you can do at home is wear a broad spectrum sunscreen with an SPF of at least 30 DAILY!

 - Blackheads?
 Regular exfoliation and facials.
-Exfoliating with a Clarisonic or Foreo device provides a deeper level of cleansing, really getting into the pores and keeping them clean.
+Exfoliating with a Foreo device provides a deeper level of cleansing, really getting into the pores and keeping them clean.